 Benefits of exercise during adolescence

 Adolescence is a time of rapid development.
 The main areas of development are physical, cognitive, and emotional development.
-Physiotherapists have the ability to help improve the health and wellbeing of children and young people.
-They can also help to reduce the risk of injury by improving mobility and strength.
-This then influences that persons psychological and emotional wellbeing, inclusion, and levels of participation.
+Physiotherapists have the ability to help improve the health and wellbeing of children and young people by promoting the benefits of exercise.
+They can also help to reduce the risk of injury in young adults by improving mobility and strength.
+This then influences the adolescents’ psychological and emotional wellbeing, inclusion, and levels of participation.
 Adolescence is the transition time from childhood into adulthood.
 These behaviours that are reinforced during this transition stage flow-on onto adulthood.
-This includes continued education beyond school such as career exploration and establishment.
-Furthermore it can impact on other factors such as their own relationships with others and levels of physical activity.
+This includes continued education beyond school, such as career exploration and establishment.
+Furthermore, it can impact other factors such as their own relationships with others and levels of physical activity.

 BENEFITS OF TRAINING DURING ADOLESCENCE

 Physiotherapists are aware that health can be impacted based on unresolved health conditions from the past.
-Training in younger years of life in a different conditions has been shown to have an influence on movement patterns and neurocognitive development.
-This also protects against diabetes, obesity, and deficiencies in learning and memory.
+Training in younger years of life in a variety of conditions has been shown to have an influence on movement patterns and neurocognitive development.
+The benefits of exercise extend to protection against diabetes, obesity, and deficiencies in learning and memory.
 There is also the benefit of protecting against long-term stress and depression and anxiety.

 LAYING FOUNDATIONS OF BEHAVIOUR CHANGE & SLEEP PATTERNS FOR OPTIMAL DEVELOMENT